 This dish is so delicious, we recommend making two so it doesn’t go so fast.
 Trust us, we know from experience.
 The first time we made it, for a small lunch of just five people, it was gone so fast we actually made it again on the fly so people could have seconds.
-And, that’s one of the nice things about this dish, it’s really, really quick.
+That’s one of the nice things about this salad, it’s really, really quick.

-For this Summer Burrata to be amazing, it’s all about the ingredients.
+For this Summer Burrata to be amazing, it’s all about the fresh, organic ingredients.
 Which is why you can only really make it during the summer.
 The heirloom tomatoes and stone fruit need to be at their peak (think: August) and the burrata should be the best burrata you can find.
 We don’t often feature dairy on The Moment, as it’s not one of our preferred beauty foods, but from time to time, having some beautiful, grass-fed dairy (full of calcium and protein) can be exactly what your body needs.

 For the garlic bread, mince the garlic and olive oil.
 Spread on sliced bread.
 Sprinkle with salt and pepper and then put under the broiler until golden brown.